DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/7LMFKLQNCV53W7KLS5QWD3E27NGGA33QPHSXMUGH323WVXWJY3GQ.md

 - `inner`: list of inner edges

-The nodes `TSplineEdge.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the different types of edges in the surface.
+The node `Edge.CurveGeometry` is used to highlight the different types of edges of the surface.
 ___
 ## Example File